Garden view of the Cooper Hewitt, Smithsonian Design Museum. Image Courtesy of Cooper Hewitt, Smithsonian Design Museum.

 As the Cooper Hewitt hosts its seventh Smithonian Design Triennial “Making Home,” Christina L. De León, acting deputy director of curatorial at the Cooper Hewitt, discusses collecting design as an institution and how the everyday objects we live with are deemed significant for a museum collection.

-This conversation will explore how an exhibition about present-day design is curated and what makes an object worthy of inclusion, why the theme of “home” seems so relevant today, and how our homes are shaped by design around us just as much as we shape design works.
+This conversation explores how an exhibition about present-day design is curated and what makes an object worthy of inclusion, why the theme of “home” seems so relevant today, and how our homes are shaped by design around us just as much as we shape design works.
 De Léon dives into how our present-day activities are translated into a version of history and what it is that curators are hoping to capture when they shape a collection of design.

 TEFAF Talks are interactive panel discussions exploring today’s most fascinating topics in the worlds of art, antiques, and design.
 Paired with leading content partners, these talks showcase the knowledge of leading experts in the broader TEFAF community.
 This talk is presented in partnership with Apollo and moderated by Ed Behrens, Editor of Apollo.